EU says door remains open to Ukraine, reassures Russia

 Lavrov told reporters he had agreed with the EU ministers that "everyone should respect the sovereignty of any country, including Ukraine, and everyone should allow the peoples to make their free choice of how they want to develop their country."

-The talks came as Russia signalled it was about to agree a loan deal with Ukraine to help its indebted neighbour stave off economic chaos and keep it in its former Soviet master's orbit.
+The talks came as Russia signaled it was about to agree a loan deal with Ukraine to help its indebted neighbor stave off economic chaos and keep it in its former Soviet master's orbit.

 DIVISIONS